keboola/developers-docs/overview/encryption.md

 }
 {% endhighlight %}

-It means the password will always be encrypted and the username will not be encrypted.
+it means the password will always be encrypted and the username will not be encrypted.
 You cannot pass `#username` because the component does not expect such a key to exist (although its value will be encrypted and decrypted normally).
-Internally, the [Encrypt API call](#encrypting-data-with-api) is used to encrypt the values before saving them.
+Internally, the [encrypt API call](#encrypting-data-with-api) is used to encrypt the values before saving them.

 ### Automated Configuration Adjustment
-*Note: Automated adjustment applies only to UI -- for components which have encryption enabled.*
+*Note: Automated adjustment applies only to the UI -- for components which have encryption enabled.*

-There are few automatic configuration adjustments UI does for you:
+There are a few automatic configuration adjustments the UI does for you:

-1. Prefer encrypted values to plain values -- if you provide both `password` and `#password`, only the latter will be saved.
+1. It prefers encrypted values to plain values; if you provide both `password` and `#password`, only the latter will be saved.
-2. Use plain values instead of empty encrypted values -- if you provide both `password` and `#password`, but `#password` is null/empty, its value will be taken from the plain value.
+2. It uses plain values instead of empty encrypted values; if you provide both `password` and `#password` and `#password` is null/empty, its value will be taken from the plain value.
-3. Remove all encrypted keys with null/empty values.
+3. It removes all encrypted keys with null/empty values.

 Applying the above conditions, the following configuration